 - For categorical variables, you can change the value using the dropdown.

 3) The Simulate variable is the one whose values will be shown along the horizontal axis of the resulting chart.
 The variable selected here will be evaluated along its full range of possible values.
+If it is a categorical variable, its values will be listed in alphabetical order on the horizontal axis.

 4) The Compare variable is the one whose values will determine the different lines shown on the resulting chart.
 For numeric variables, the variable is split into five groups, with one line shown for each group.
 For categorical variables (or numeric variables with a small number of unique values), each unique value of the variable has a line to represent it.